COVID-19 Testing for CUIMC Students

 Return from Travel Testing

-- View guidance on CUIMC Student Travel and COVID-19 Testing Protocol.
+- View guidance on CUIMC student travel-related quarantine and testing requirments:

 - Students should consider the anticipated time to receive the test result when making their plans for travel.

 - For the Columbia Testing site, results take approximately 36 hours.

 - For commercial labs, the range is anywhere from three days to 14 days and fluctuates according to any surges around the country.